terraform-ibm-modules/terraform-ibm-common-utilities/modules/icd-versions/README.md

   version          = "X.Y.Z" # Replace "X.Y.Z" to lock into a specific release
-  icd_type         = "redis" # Replace with the ICD type of which you want to get the versions region           = "us-south" # Replace with the region in which you are trying to deploy the ICD }
+  icd_type         = "redis" # Replace with the ICD type of which you want to get the versions region           = "us-south" # Replace with the region in which you are trying to deploy the ICD auto_install_dependencies = false # Set to true if you want to install the dependencies automatically }
 ```